Team-Sin-Manos/TBOI-M/README.md

 # commission-template-character
-This is a template that I use for starting my The Binding of Isaac: Repentance commissions/mods on fiverr!
+This is a template that I use for beginning my The Binding of Isaac: Repentance commissions/mods on fiverr!